Factoring (finance): Accounts receivable discounting

-However, most businesses can apply invoice factoring successfully to their funding model.

 Common factoring terms

 Discount rate or factoring fee

 The discount rate is the fee a factoring company charges to provide the factoring service.
 Since a formal factoring transaction involves the outright purchase of the invoice, the discount rate is typically stated as a percentage of the face value of the invoices.
 For instance, a factoring company may charge 5% for an invoice due in 45 days.
 In contrast, companies that do accounts receivable financing may charge per week or per month.
 Thus, an invoice financing company that charges 1% per week would result in a discount rate of 6–7% for the same invoice.

 Advance rate

 The advance rate is the percentage of an invoice that is paid out by the factoring company upfront.
 The difference between the face value of the invoice and the advance rates serves to protect factors against any losses and to ensure coverage for their fees.
 Once the invoice is paid, the factor gives the difference between the face value, advance amount and fees back to the business in the form of a factoring rebate.